How Car Insurance Rates Are Approved: Understanding State Regulation & Rate Filings

 How Insurance Companies Build a Rate Filing

 Every time your car insurance premium changes, that change had to be justified — in writing, with data — before it could reach your bill.
 Insurance companies don't set rates arbitrarily.
-They employ actuaries, who are mathematicians that specialize in risk, to build detailed rate change filings backed by years of claims and financial data.
+They employ actuaries, mathematicians who specialize in risk, to build detailed rate change filings backed by years of claims and financial data.

 The Actuarial Foundation